Fashionable clothing stores, cafes and restaurants, and Oyafuko Street

 A western hub

 The Tenjin area is centered around Nishitetsu Fukuoka (Tenjin) Station.
 To the east of the station is Watanabe-dori, one of Fukuoka's main roads.
-On either side of the road are large department stores include Tenjin Core, Parco, Daimaru and Loft that collectively cater to all your shopping needs.
+On either side of the road are large department stores include Parco, Solaria, Mitsukoshi, Daimaru and Loft that collectively cater to all your shopping needs.

 Hip cafes and tiny bars

-To the west of Nishitetsu Fukuoka Station is Kego Park, home to Kego Shrine and a perfect place to relax after a long day in the city.
-Beyond the park are the narrow shopping lanes of Daimyo.
-Every square inch of Daimyo seems to be filled with boutique shops, hip cafes and tiny bars, and you can spend days wandering this area without running out of new places to explore.
+To the west of Nishitetsu Fukuoka (Tenjin) Station is Kego Park, home to Kego Shrine and a perfect place to relax after a long day in the city.
+On the other side of the park is the Daimyo area.
+Daimyo is packed with clothing stores, fashionable cafes, restaurants and bars, and there's always something new to discover while strolling through the area.

 The Daimyo area is home to Fukuoka's burgeoning startup scene.
-The former Daimyo Junior High School was reopened as the Fukuoka Next Building in early 2017.
-Now it houses the city's Start-up Cafe and provides office space to a number of start-up businesses.
+The former Daimyo Junior High School was reopened as Fukuoka Growth Next in early 2017.
+Now it houses a cafe and provides office space to a number of start-up businesses.

 To the north of the station is Oyafukodori, which translates as disrespectful child street.
 This is where you'll find some of Fukuoka's best nightlife.
 Cats is the city's largest club, while Kieth Flack and Drum Logos have some excellent live nights.
 Interspersed among all the bars and clubs are countless ramen shops serving up the local Hakata tonkotsu (pork broth) ramen and restaurants serving the winter specialty of motsunabe.